The Web address of this article is http://sfhelp.org/cx/apps/monolog.htm

 Use the theme of these

-sincerity, directness, and respect)
+sincerity, directness, and respect)to shape

 your own responses to fit the situation.